 - Use the Extension on your Joomla 4.0 Site

 Looking for a new home for your new Joomla 4.0 website?
-Look no further than InMotion’s Managed VPS solutions!
+Look no further than InMotion’s Managed VPS hosting solutions!
 You’ll find performance-oriented servers configured for your application and budget needs.

 How to Get the Mini Frontpage Extension